Skip to main content

 Frequently Asked Questions

-What are real time stock alerts?
-Real time stock alerts notify you the instant a specific stock hits conditions you’ve defined — a price level, a volume threshold, a technical trigger — updating as the market moves.
-Scanz alerts fire based on data that refreshes continuously throughout the session, so the notification reflects what’s happening now, not a delayed snapshot.
+What are real-time stock alerts?
+Real-time stock alerts notify you the instant a specific stock hits conditions you’ve defined — a price level, a volume threshold, a technical trigger — updating as the market moves.
+Scanz Alerts fire based on data that refreshes continuously throughout the session, so the notification reflects what’s happening now, not a delayed snapshot.

 Where do I see my alert history?
 Your Triggered Alerts tab (Alerts sidebar, left panel) shows every alert that has fired — what triggered it, when it fired, and how long after you created it.
 Use it to audit your criteria weekly.
 Alerts that never fire might have thresholds that are too tight.
 Alerts that fire constantly and don’t lead to good trades need tightening.